adilshiyas/goal-regions-motion-planning/README.md

 # Motion Planning with Goal Regions

-This repository documents the system design and structure of a larger research project titled
+This repository documents a larger research project titled
 **“Motion Planning in Semi-Static Environments with Goal Regions.”**
 The focus here is on representing continuous workspace goals using goal regions and leveraging this representation for experience-based motion planning.